Madahva/My-learning-area/Notes/Front-end/3) JavaScript/JavaScript Bases.md

 ---

-## Event listener

-An event listener is a procedure in JavaScript that waits for an event to occur.
-A simple example of an event is a user clicking the mouse or pressing a key on the keyboard.

-You can have multiple handlers for a single event.

----

 ## Variables

 A variable is a container for a value, like a number we might use in a sum, or a string that we might use as part of a sentence.